ExtendedXmlSerializer/home/docs/get-started/index.rst

 * Does not support serialization of class with circular reference or class with interface property.
 * There is no mechanism for reading the old version of XML.
 * Does not support properties that are defined with interface types.
-* Does not support read-only properties (like Xaml does).
+* Does not support read-only collection properties (like Xaml does).
+* Does not support parameterized constructors.
+* Does not support private constructors.
 * If you want create custom serializer, your class must inherit from IXmlSerializable.
 This means that your class will not be a POCO class.
 * Does not support IoC